Concerns about Hypnotic Regression

 This being a brief statement, it cannot do justice to all the complex aspects of the subject, but I will mention that very rarely something of value may emerge during experiments with hypnotic regression to “previous lives.”
 Examples occur in instances where the subject proves able to speak a foreign language not normally learned.

 The procedure of hypnotic regression to “previous lives” is not without some hazards.
 Instances have occurred in which the “previous personality” has not “gone away” when instructed to do so and the subject in such cases has been left in an altered state of personality for several days or more before restoration of his normal personality.

-I am not now engaging in experiments with hypnotic regression to “previous lives.”
+I do not engage in experiments with hypnotic regression to “previous lives.”
 I do not recommend hypnotists to persons who wish to have this experience.
 I do not approve of any hypnotist who makes promises to clients that suggest they will certainly return to a real previous life under his direction.
 I do not approve of anyone who charges fees for acting as a hypnotist in such experiments.